Beta Estimation

 Estimating Beta Using Daily Returns

 Before we provide some descriptive statistics of our beta estimates, we implement the estimation for the daily CRSP sample as well.
 Depending on the application, you might either use longer horizon beta estimates based on monthly data or shorter horizon estimates based on daily returns.
 As loading the full daily CRSP data requires relatively large amounts of memory, we split the beta estimation into smaller chunks.
+The logic follows the approach that we use to download the daily CRSP data (see WRDS, CRSP, and Compustat).

 First, we load the daily Fama-French market excess returns and extract the vector of dates.